 Also, I feel very emotional in those days, and hence it’s perfectly alright for me to watch sappy romantic movies without explaining myself.
 What’s more!
 The words ‘I have cramps’ help me get out of almost anything.
 And, get a complete right to be tired at the end of the day, and demand of my hubby dearest to massage my legs or back, serve me food in the bed or pat our daughter to sleep.
 And if some feminist finds this in bad taste, well, what to say except, to each her own.

 Seriously, I am sad when the period goes.
-I miss it even!!
+I even miss it!!